s-voelkl/Interactive-Battleships-Game/readme.txt

 INFORMATION:
 Version: 3.11.9 64-bit
 IDE: VS Code
-Test Environment: VS Code Console, CMD (Windows Command Prompt)
+Test Environment: VS Code Console, CMD (Windows Command Prompt) (Recommended -> start startup.bat in fullscreen)
 Sources: See "SOURCES" below.
+GitHub HTTPS: github.com/s-voelkl/Interactive-Battleships-Game

 Note: I have some prior knowledge, so some code samples are obviously without a source,
     even though the topic hasn't been done in lecture.

-IN CASE OF BUGS:
-- ...

-TODO:
-- Schiff: drehen um die Achse (+ Validierung, selbe, wie Bewegung)
-- evtl.
-Zusatz:
-* Erneutes Aufklärungsschüsse.
+COMMON PROBLEMS:
+1. Problem: Colors are not properly displayed.
+Solution: Check if the colors are displayed at the beginning of the game start for a short time.

+2. Problem: Cant name the players properly
+Solution: Try "Player1" and "Player2", dont take the same name twice.

+3. Problem: Cant place a ship onto the map.
+Solution:
+- For Player1, try the following: Horizontal "A", vertical "5", rotation "3" (south)
+- For Player2, try the following: Horizontal "O", vertical "4", rotation "2" (east)

+POSSIBLE TODOS:
+- Turn the ship (ship rotation change from horizontal to vertical and vice versa)
+- more special shots (AoE, vision-shots, ...)

+IGNORE:
-- delete REDOs, delete test.py
+- test.py
+- .gitignore

 SOURCES: